ciaran-finnegan/vuln-reporting-demo/Rapid_MVP_Todo.md

   ```python
   path('api/parse-nessus/', parse_nessus, name='parse_nessus'),
   ```
+- [ ] Test field mapping configuration by:
+  - Adding a new field mapping in Django admin
+  - Uploading a test file
+  - Verifying the new field is extracted

 ## 6. Minimal Django API Endpoints (30 mins)
 - [ ] Create only complex logic endpoints: